 The training at a WDC rehabilitation centre focused on designing and creating shoes without moulds, a method used by only a few shoe manufacturers in Sri Lanka.

-The workshop was another initiative funded by RYTHM as a capacity-building programme for community trainers, teachers, parents, and the differently-abled.
+The workshop was another initiative funded by RYTHM as a capacity-building programme for community trainers, teachers, parents, and persons with disabilities.

 Six months after taking part in the shoe-making workshop, Isuru produced and sold several pairs of footwear.
 The mother and son are grateful for the opportunities that helped them earn a livelihood.